Welcome to Hoot Owl Hollow Nursery!

 The Perennial Gardens at Hoot Owl Hollow have been in existence for over 40 years,

 gradually evolving from very practical vegatable gardens, to less filling,

 but more soul satisfying ornamental beds.
-Over the past fifteen or so years they have
+Over the past twenty or so years they have

 been greatly expanded to the point where, despite having 108 acres available,

 we are running out of space on the ten or so acres that we intensively garden.

 The rest of the land is primarily in woods, lovely to walk through any time of the year,

 but especially in the spring to see the wild flowers.